baudneo/cync-lan/README.md

 ;; MSG SIZE  rcvd: 62
 ```

-:warning: **If you are using selective DNS override via `views` in
-`unbound`, and you did not set up an override for the IP of the
-machine running `dig`, the command will return the Cync cloud IP.
-This is normal.**

 ## Config file
+>![IMPORTANT]
-:warning: **The config file will override any environment
+> At the moment, the config file will override any environment variables set.
-variables set.** :warning:

 **It is required to query the Cync cloud API to export all your homes
 and the devices in each home.** This requires your email, password and